withastro/docs/src/pages/en/guides/cms/storyblok.md

 ### Installing dependencies

-To connect with your Storyblok space, install the official [Storyblok integration](https://github.com/storyblok/storyblok-astro) using the single command below for your preferred package manager:
+To connect Astro with your Storyblok space, install the official [Storyblok integration](https://github.com/storyblok/storyblok-astro) using the single command below for your preferred package manager:

 <PackageManagerTabs>
   <Fragment slot="npm">